 - Domain name

 - Jurisdiction of Incorporation

 - Country – mandatory

 Some CSR generating tools may not allow you to add this information to your certificates.
-However, Entrust will be able to add this information to your Entrust EV Multi-Domain SSL Certificates once your certificate order has been placed.
+However, Entrust will be able to add this information to your Entrust EV Multi-Domain SSL/TLS Certificates once your certificate order has been placed.

 Please note that EV standards do not permit the use of wildcard certificates which can impact the number of certificates you may be required to purchase.